-So it's admirable for an artist to make a commitment, but it's also important to question one's motivation and ways of working.
-It's all part of the process.
-An artist must take a look at the underpinnings of the philosophy of one's paintings.
-Perhaps it is my stubborn ways that has kept me on this singular path for so long?
-I spent the past 4 years questioning my motivations.
+It's good for an artist to question one's motivation and ways of working.
+It's part of the process.
+It's good to take a look at the underpinnings of the philosophy of one's paintings.
+I spent the past 4 years doing just that.
 I mark the beginning of this search with the death of my mom.
 I had a year of mourning and introspection and did not exhibit my paintings anywhere.
 My income from painting also disappeared.
 It was a suitable response to the loss in my life.

 My mom, as every mom should be, thought the world of me.
 Whatever I chose to do was fantastic.
-With my main cheerleader gone, a certain confidence was also gone.
+With my main cheerleader gone, a certain confidence disappeared.
 This marked the beginning of my doubt.
 I also questioned many aspects of my life that had been consistent over the years, including my meditation practice.
+Where are the lines leading us?
+Is it a selfish act, or am I bringing something to the community?
+Why do I care?
 The paintings I made became loose and blurred through the tears.
 They are quite beautiful.
-They did not lose their verticality though.
+They did not lose their verticality.